MJC598/Advanced_Algorithm_Design_Final_Project/README.md

 With room.txt being the maze you want to test on it.

 OUTPUT:
-Multiple outputs will display if one of the robots has to diverge, otherwise the direct paths of the robots will be shown.
-Also shows the length of each robot's path.
+The direct paths of the robots will be shown.
+If there are no direct paths readily avaliable, but there are solutions to the maze, multiple outputs will be displayed.
+The displays will be the intial move out of the way by the first robot, then the first robot will exit the maze.
+Following the exit of the maze, the program will report the direct way out of the maze for the last remaining robot.
+All doable solutions also show the length of each robot's path.

 Exit Codes:
 5 - file would not open